kesem-io/kesem-sdk/README.md

  </dl>

 # Register app
-## PostRegistrationRequest(phone, email =””)
+## PostRegistrationRequest(phone, email = "") API Call
 Creates a record for user on Kesem server.
-Kesem will send back to user SMS code.
+Kesem will send back to user SMS code by phone.
 ### Returns:
 <dl>
   <dt>error</dt>
   <dd>Error / exception</dd>
   <dt>result[0]</dt>
   <dd>"ok" for success.</dd>
   <dd>"error" to indicate error.
 Result[1] will have the error.
-In case of "Security violation" redirect the user to security error screen and exit application afterwards.</dd>
+In case of "Security violation", default Kesem wallet redirects user to security error screen and exit application afterwards.</dd>
 </dl>

-## ValidateSms(smscode)
+## ValidateSms(smscode) API Call
-This function checks that SMS code is correct by connecting the backend server.
+This function checks that SMS code is correct by verifing it with backend server.
 It is used during user registration process.
 ### Returns:
 <dl>
   <dt>error</dt>